Ms. Kline White

 All 8th grade students are required to take the New York State 8th Grade Science Assessment.
 This assessment is broken up into two parts: a practical exam using ‘hands-on’ equipment and a written exam.
 This exam covers all of the science knowledge obtain from 5th grade through 8th grade.
 The 8th grade curriculum provides a foundation in the sciences consisting of units of study in Biology, Earth Science, and Physics.
 The 7th grade curriculum provides a foundation in the sciences consisting of units of study in Earth Science, Biology, and Chemistry.

 Every student is required to complete a Science Fair Project including a research paper, experiment using the experimental research design, display board, and oral presentation.
 There will be many different mandatory due dates along the way to ensure a successful project.
 Each individual due date, the research paper, and the overall project grade will be an important aspect of the science grade for that quarter.

 Plagiarizing is a serious academic offense!
 The student must do all assignments from homework to classwork and especially projects.
 Copying work from any resources (for example: a book, the internet, or a classmate) is unacceptable.

 Organization is an essential tool to success!
-Your child’s 8th grade science binder is to be organized into two different sections (Teaching Point/classwork and ‘Question of the Day’).
-Everyday the Teaching Point should be written along with the date and any classwork whether it is notes, thinking maps, project ideas, etcetera.
-The Question of the Day Section must include the date, question, answer, justification of answer, and rating.
+Your child’s science binder is to be organized into two different sections (Teaching Point/classwork and ‘Question of the Day’).
+Any classwork whether it is notes, thinking maps, project ideas, etcetera; should be written with the date in chronological order.
+The Question of the Day Section must include the date, question, answer, justification of answer, and rating of understanding.